Are Proofreading Courses Worth It?

 There Will Be Competition

-Clients Want to See Credentials
+Clients Will Likely Want to See Credentials

 Generic certificate of excellence tied up with a red bow.

-Although a degree (especially in English or journalism) is helpful, it isn’t enough.
-I would much rather hire someone who has completed a reputable proofreading course to proofread my work than someone who has a college degree but lacks industry-specific training.
-That decision is a no-brainer!
+I would much rather hire someone who has completed a reputable proofreading course to proofread my work than someone with a college degree but no industry-specific training!

 Would you invest in someone to provide a service if they weren’t qualified?